yuren1024/BDN/README.md

 #[BDN] Enhanced stimulated Raman and fluorescence imaging by single-frame trained BDN

 ***
-> Abstract : pass
+> Abstract: pass

 ## Train
 - Dataset:
-  The preparation of dataset in more detail, see [datasets/README.md](datasets/README.md).
+  To prepare the dataset in more detail, please take a look at [datasets/README.md](datasets/README.md).

 - Train:
-  If the above path and data are all correctly setting, just simply run:
+  If the above path and data are all correctly set, just simply run the following:
   ```
   python train.py
   ```